marceloavf/digitalocean-tools-vsts/Extension/OVERVIEW.md

 ## DigitalOcean Doctl Installer

-No inputs need to be provided in this task, it will install the latest version avaiable of Doctl.
+No inputs needed to be provided in this task, it will install the latest version avaiable of Doctl.

 ## DigitalOcean Doctl